curl/curl/docs/URL-SYNTAX.md

 ## RTMP

-There's no official URL spec for RTMP so libcurl uses the URL syntax supported by the underlying librtmp library.
+There is no official URL spec for RTMP so libcurl uses the URL syntax supported by the underlying librtmp library.
 It has a syntax where it wants a traditional URL, followed by a space and a series of space-separated `name=value` pairs.